InteropIO/rest-config-example-node-js/README.md

 # io.Connect Configuration Service Example

+⚠️ **Warning:** This is a sample implementation intended for demonstration purposes only.
+Several aspects would require enhancement for production use in a multi-user environment.
+Most notably, this sample lacks proper user management and authentication.
+In a production system, requests should be segregated by user identity, ensuring users can only access their own layouts and data.
+Currently, this example returns all layouts to any connecting user regardless of identity, which would be inappropriate for a secure multi-user application.

 [**io.Connect Desktop**](https://docs.interop.io/desktop/getting-started/what-is-io-connect-desktop/general-overview/index.html) uses application, layout, system and other configurations defined on the local machine, but can also be reconfigured to fetch them from a REST service.

 This example project shows how to run a Node.js REST service that provides configuration stores for **io.Connect Desktop**.